mljar/mercury/README.md

 mercury watch <path_to_your_notebook>
 ```

 You can now open the web browser at `http://127.0.0.1:8000` and find your notebook.
-When you change something in the notebook code, markdown or YAML configuration and save the notebook, then it will be automatically refreshed in the web browser.
+When you change something in the notebook code, markdown, or YAML configuration and save the notebook, then it will be automatically refreshed in the web browser.
 You can track your changes without manual refreshing of the web app.

 ## Running in production

 Running in production is easy.
-We provide several tutorials how it can be done.
+We provide several tutorials on how it can be done.

 - [Deploy to Heroku](https://github.com/mljar/mercury/wiki/Deploy-to-Heroku) using free dyno
 - [Deploy to AWS EC2](https://github.com/mljar/mercury/wiki/Deploy-to-AWS-EC2) using t2.micro